 - The nature of waves in terms of superposition, harmonics, energy & velocity.

 In an attempt to help the visualisation of some of these concepts, a number of programs have been written to help produce a number of animated GIFs.
-However, given the general level of discussion, the programming details behind these animations will not be expanded within the description itself, but might eventually be detailed in a separate discussion within the 'Technology' section of Website-2.
+However, given the general level of discussion, the programming details behind these animations will not be expanded within the description itself.